umap-project/umap/docs-users/support/faq.md

 * `mycolumn>12` → will match features whose column `mycolumn` is greater than `12` (as number)
 * `mycolumn<12.34` → will match features whose column `mycolumn` is lower than `12.34` (as number)

-When the condition match, the associated style will be applied to corresponding feature.
+When the condition match, the associated style will be applied to the corresponding feature.